iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

 3. Create a function called `send_signed_message`

     ```rust
-    pub fn send_signed_message<T: Transport>(author: &mut Author, channel_address: String, announce_message_identifier: String, public_payload: String, private_payload: String, client: &mut T, send_opt: T::SendOptions ) -> Fallible<()> {
+    pub fn send_signed_message<T: Transport>(author: &mut Author, channel_address: &String, announce_message_identifier: &String, public_payload: &String, client: &mut T, send_opt: T::SendOptions ) -> Fallible<()> {
     }
     ```

-    As well as the author, this method takes a public and private payload to publish on the channel.
+    As well as the author, this method takes a public payload to publish on the channel.

-4. Convert the public and private payloads to [trytes](root://getting-started/0.1/introduction/ternary.md)
+4. Convert the public payload to [trytes](root://getting-started/0.1/introduction/ternary.md)

     ```rust
     let public_payload = Trytes(Tbits::from_str(&public_payload).unwrap());
-    let private_payload = Trytes(Tbits::from_str(&private_payload).unwrap());
     ```

 5. Create a `SignedPacket` message, using the payloads and the announcement link

     ```rust
+    let empty_private_payload = Trytes(Tbits::from_str("").unwrap());
     let announcement_link = Address::from_str(&channel_address, &announce_message_identifier).unwrap();
-    let message = author.sign_packet(&announcement_link, &public_payload, &private_payload)?;
+    let message = author.sign_packet(&announcement_link, &public_payload, &empty_private_payload)?;
     ```

-    The `SignedPacket` message references the `Announce` message because it contains the information that allows the subscriber to authenticate the signed message.
+    The `SignedPacket` message references the `Announce` message because it contains the information that allows the subscriber to verify the signed message.

     :::info:
-    If you want to encrypt the `private_payload` argument, you should reference a `Keyload` message.
+    If you want to send an encrypted payload, you should reference a `Keyload` message.
     :::

 6. Publish the message on the channel